The Bifurcation Point

 Close to the Maximum

 The forests came back.
 From the low point of approximately 21 percent coverage in the late 1980s, Costa Rica's forest doubled to roughly 42 percent by 1997 and continued climbing to approximately 57 to 58 percent by the 2020s.
-The country told George Monbiot in 2023 that its forest coverage is now "close to the maximum."
+Umaña told George Monbiot in 2023 that the country's forest coverage is now "close to the maximum."
 Over twenty years, the PES program disbursed $500 million to landowners and covered over one million hectares.
 Costa Rica received the 2019 UN Champions of the Earth award and the inaugural 2021 Earthshot Prize in the Protect and Restore Nature category.
+"Any taxi driver will tell you the connection with the parks and tourism," Umaña told the Tico Times.

 The question of who deserves credit for this recovery has no clean answer.
 Mario Boza and Álvaro Ugalde built the national park system in the 1970s.
 Umaña added economic instruments and institutional architecture in the late 1980s.
 Castro codified PES into law in 1996.
 Carlos Manuel Rodríguez, who served three terms as environment minister, doubled the forest and made the electric sector 100 percent renewable.
 Structural factors mattered too: the abolition of the army in 1948 freed resources, the ecotourism boom created private incentives for conservation, the collapse of international beef prices reduced pressure on pastureland, and high education levels produced a citizenry that valued environmental protection.
 No single figure owns the outcome.